Returpack reports increased DRS activity in Sweden

 Photo courtesy of Returpack AB

-Norrköping, Sweden-based Pantamera, operator of the Returpack AB beverage container deposit-return system (DRS) in that nation, says the national program set a new record last year by handling 2.8 billion beverage containers for recycling in 2024.
+Pantamera, operator of the Returpack AB beverage container deposit return system (DRS) in its home country of Sweden, reports that the national program set a new record last year by handling 2.8 billion beverage containers for recycling in 2024.

-The figure of more than 2.8 billion PET plastic bottles and aluminum cans returned in 2024 represented an increase of almost 6 percent compared with the previous year, says Pantamera, and means the average person in Sweden recycled 271 such containers in 2024.
+The figure of more than 2.8 billion polyethylene terephthalate (PET) bottles and aluminum cans returned in 2024 represented an increase of almost 6 percent compared with the previous year, meaning the average person in Sweden recycled 271 such containers in 2024.

-The Swedish DRS operator says the country’s system contributed to preventing more than 180,000 metric tons of CO₂ emissions last year, which Pantamera calls “equivalent to a full year’s emissions from a medium-sized Swedish city.”
+Pantamera says the country’s system contributed to preventing more than 180,000 metric tons of CO₂ emissions last year, an equivalent to a full year’s emissions from a medium-sized Swedish city.

-In 2024, Sweden’s bottle and can return rate reached 87.6 percent, says Pantamera, which it calls just short of a 90 percent target.
-A deposit per container price increase announced this January has been designed “to further push recycling rates while reinforcing the importance of returning every bottle and can,” states Pantamera.
+In 2024, Sweden’s bottle and can return rate reached 87.6 percent, just short of the 90 percent target.
+A deposit per container price increase announced in January has been designed to further push recycling rates while reinforcing the importance of returning every bottle and can, according to Pantamera.